 Review 395: Close Encounters of the Third Kind

-Close Encounters of the Third Kind is a science fiction film, one briming with mystery and wonder and is one of Steven Spielberg's best films.
+Close Encounters of the Third Kind is a mindblowing science fiction film, one briming with mystery and wonder and one of Steven Spielberg's best films.

 When blue-collar worker, Roy Neary (Richard Dreyfuss) witnesses the arrival of alien ships from a distant world, an incredible series of events begins - planes which disappeared during WWII are found intact in Mexico, long lost ships mysteriously re-appear in the middle of the desert and people from all around the world, including Neary are convinced that someone is trying to communicate with them.
 Neary's search for an answer leads him to take part in the ultimate encounter with the extraterrestrials.

-Religion: Close Encounters of the Third Kind contains a lot of Judeo-Christian analogies.
+Religion: Close Encounters of the Third Kind contains a lot of Judeo-Christian analogies wether is be Devils Tower standing in for Mount Sa.

 We never learn why the aliens abducted people and why they're returning them now.
 They are depicted as an entirely unknowable force who do things for reasons the human characters cannot begin to fathom.